Mobile Billing UX.UI Design

 Future planning and handoff

-Before concluding my internship, I documented next-phase research plans, outlined the need for larger-scale feature validation, and expanded the mobile design system.
+Before concluding my internship, I documented next-phase research plans, outlined the need for larger-scale feature validation, and expanded the mobile design system with responsive components.
 I aligned design components with engineering and visual design teams to support future integration.

 REFLECTION